Export Compliance Procedures

-To facilitate compliance and support international shipments at Penn State, the University Office of Export Compliance has created an online submission process to request that an export specialist review of any proposed international shipment.
-To request an export review of any proposed international shipment, please access our online International Shipment - Export/Import Review Request Forms.
+To facilitate compliance and support international shipments at Penn State, the University Office of Export Compliance has created an online submission process to request that an export specialist review any proposed international shipment.
+To request an export review of any proposed international shipment, please click here for more information and to access our International Shipment - Export/Import Review Request Form.
 When required, an export review request should be submitted online at least FIVE (5) days prior to the desired date of shipment, however additional advanced submission is highly recommended.

-Click here to access the International Shipment - Export/Import Review Request Forms.
+Click here for more information and to access the International Shipment - Export/Import Review Request Forms.